This topic describes how to automate builds using Cloud Build and Cloud Source Repositories.

 If you want to run a build on that commit later, use the Run trigger button.

-To build your source on a Git repo, Cloud Source Repositories performs a shallow clone of the repo.
-This means that only the single commit that triggered the build is checked out in the workspace to build.
-Cloud Source Repositories does not check out any other branches or history.
-This is done for efficiency, so that builds don't have to wait to fetch the whole repository and history just to build a single commit.
+To build your source on a Git repository, Cloud Source Repositories performs a shallow clone of the repository.
+When Cloud Source Repositories performs a shallow clone, it checks out from the workspace only the single commit that triggered the build, and then it builds from that source.
+Cloud Source Repositories doesn't check out any other branches or history.
+This is done for efficiency.
+Builds aren't delayed while Cloud Source Repositories fetches the whole repository and history just to build from a single commit.

 steps: - name: gcr.io/cloud-builders/git args: ['fetch', '--unshallow'] ...